-The fines must be effective, reasonable and dissuasive for each individual case.
-For the decision of whether and what amount of sanctions can be assessed, the authorities have a statutory catalogue of criteria which must be used in taking a decision.
+The fines must be effective, proportionate and dissuasive for each individual case.
+For the decision of whether and what level of penalty can be assessed, the authorities have a statutory catalogue of criteria which it must consider for their decision.
 Among other things, intentional infringement, a failure to take measures to mitigate the damage which occurred, or lack of collaboration with authorities can increase the penalties.
-For the especially severe violations listed in Art.
-83, para.
-5 of the GDPR, the fine framework can be up to 20 million euros, or in the case of a company, up to 4 % of their total global turnover in the previous fiscal year, whichever is higher.
-But even the catalogue of less severe violations (Art.
-83, para.
-4) sets forth fines of up to 10,000,000 euros, or, in the case of a company, up to 2% of its entire global turnover of the previous fiscal year, whichever is higher.
-Especially important here is that the term “company” is equivalent to that used in Art.
+For especially severe violations, listed in Art.
+83(5) GDPR, the fine framework can be up to 20 million euros, or in the case of an undertaking, up to 4 % of their total global turnover of the preceding fiscal year, whichever is higher.
+But even the catalogue of less severe violations in Art.
+83(4) GDPR sets forth fines of up to 10 million euros, or, in the case of an undertaking, up to 2% of its entire global turnover of the preceding fiscal year, whichever is higher.
+Especially important here, is that the term “undertaking” is equivalent to that used in Art.
 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).
 According to case law of the European Court of Justice, “the concept of an undertaking encompasses every entity engaged in an economic activity, regardless of the legal status of the entity or the way in which it is financed”.
 An undertaking can therefore not only consist of one individual company in the sense of a legal person, but also out of several natural persons or corporate entities.
 Thus, a whole group can be treated as one undertaking and its total worldwide annual turnover can be used to calculate the fine for a GDPR infringement of one of its companies.
 In addition, each Member State shall lay down rules on other penalties for infringements of the Regulation which are not already covered by Art.
 83. Those are most likely criminal penalties for certain violations of the GDPR or penalties for infringements of national rules which were adopted based on flexibility clauses of the GDPR.
 The national penalties must also be effective, proportionate and act as a deterrent.